 - Open enrollment dates for their state

-- The website where they can view plans and enroll in coverage
+- The website where they can review coverage options and enroll in a plan

-- The HRA allowance you will offer them so they can budget when choosing plans
+- The HRA allowance you will offer them so they can budget for their monthly premium when choosing plans

 - A reminder for employees to secure documents to prove and attest to a purchase of qualifying coverage

-If you offer an HRA with PeopleKeep, our award-winning customer support team and user-friendly software will help you keep your employees informed by sending them automated communications, in-app messages, and hosting live chat sessions.
+If you offer an HRA through PeopleKeep, our award-winning customer support team and user-friendly benefit administration software will help you keep your employees informed through automated communications, in-app messages, and live chat sessions.

 What if an employee misses open enrollment?

-If an employee misses the deadline to make changes to their coverage during open enrollment, a couple of things may happen.
-If they were already enrolled in coverage, then they’ll simply be automatically enrolled in the same plan for next year.
+If an employee misses the enrollment window to make changes to their health plan, a couple of things may happen.
+If they already had coverage, their insurance carrier may automatically enroll them in the same plan for the following year.
+HealthCare.gov1 may also automatically enroll them in a similar plan if their current plan is no longer available.
+But only some state-based exchanges do this automatically.

-Open enrollment is also the time for employees who don’t want coverage to opt out of their health benefits.
-This may be the case for employees who are already covered by a spouse’s or parent’s plan, older employees enrolling in Medicare, or for those who simply don’t want any kind of coverage.
+Open enrollment allows employees who don’t want coverage to opt out of their health benefits.
+This may be the case for employees already covered by a spouse’s or parent’s plan, older workers enrolling in Medicare, or those who simply don’t want coverage.
+These employees can only opt out during open enrollment or if they have a qualifying life event.

-Tip: Keep an eye on the total number of your employees who opt in.
-Group health plans have minimum participation requirements, as do some ICHRAs, depending on your plan design.
+While your employees have the right to opt out of coverage, it’s essential to keep an eye on the total number of your employees who opt in.
+Group health insurance plans have minimum participation requirements to prevent adverse selection.

 Conclusion